Crowds gather in silent tribute to Queen in Belfast to watch state funeral

 “My sister said she would be too emotional to come in, but I found that it sort of helped a bit, it helped to see the people here watching, you feel that sense of everybody joined together.”

-Husband and wife Glyn and Judy Yates were visiting Belfast from their home in Northallerton in North Yorkshire.
+Husband and wife Glyn and Judy Yeates were visiting Belfast from their home in Northallerton in North Yorkshire.

-“It was absolutely marvellous, very heart-rending and it was very well deserved,” said Mrs Yates.
+“It was absolutely marvellous, very heart-rending and it was very well deserved,” said Mrs Yeates.

 “You felt as if you were in among it all, it was beautiful.”

-Mr Yates said the outpouring of grief for the Queen was entirely understandable.
+Mr Yeates said the outpouring of grief for the Queen was entirely understandable.

 “She deserves every second of what the country has given her, what the world has given her,” he said.